Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Introduction

 \subsection{Differentiation from Existing Surveys}

 Our survey focuses on multi-robot navigation in \textit{social mini-games}, and thus belongs to the broader field of social robot navigation.
 Social robot navigation, however, is vast and we will not attempt to summarize it; instead, we refer to many recent surveys on social navigation \cite{kruse2013human,rios2015proxemics,chik2016review,charalampous2017recent,cheng2018autonomous,gao2021evaluation,mavrogiannis2021core,mirsky2021prevention,moller2021survey,wang2022metrics}.
 Among these, \cite{gao2021evaluation} focuses on \textit{evaluating} social robot navigation algorithms, reviewing 177 recent papers to gather evaluation methods, scenarios, datasets, and metrics, using their findings to discuss shortcomings of existing research and to make recommendations on how to properly evaluate social navigation research.
 Another recent survey by Mavrogiannis et al.~\cite{mavrogiannis2021core} focuses on the core \textit{challenges} of social navigation with respect to different algorithms, human behavior models, and evaluation, but they focus on the general navigation case.
 Wang et al.~\cite{wang2022metrics} proposes new \textit{metrics} evaluating the principles defined in \cite{kruse2013human}, such as {comfort}, {naturalness}, and {sociability}.
 And finally, datasets~\cite{scanddataset, martin2019jrdb} and benchmarks~\cite{kastner2022arena, sprague2023socialgym} have enabled researchers to compare algorithms, revealing limitations of existing solutions, and illuminating promising new directions.
 However, all of the surveys discussed above on various aspects of social robot navigation focus on robots in sparse or dense crowds, but not social mini-games.
 We showcase the difference in Figure~\ref{fig:smg_mrn}.
-Perhaps the closest survey that mirrors the same objective as with this survey (that is, attempting to unify a growing, but fractured, research area) is the seminal survey on MAPF (``Multi-Agent Pathfinding: Definitions, Variants, and Benchmarks'') by Stern et al.~\cite{stern2019multi}.
-Here, the authors present a definition for MAPF, describe the different variants of it, and introduce two benchmarks for proper evaluation.
-This paper was influential in anchoring and streamlining the future research in MAPF.
-We envision a similar success via our survey.
-The overall structure of this survey is given in Fig.~\ref{fig:overarching}.
-We first define the SMG problem in Sec.~\ref{sec:scenarios}, highlight its various scenarios where it appears, and how to evaluate navigation approaches in SMGs.
-Then in Sec.~\ref{sec:Taxonomy}, we introduce the taxonomy, properties, and algorithmic categories for research on SMG solvers.
-Then in Sec.~\ref{sec: Evaluation}, we benchmark and compare some recent state of the art SMG solvers on the scenarios introduced earlier.
-Finally in Sec.~\ref{sec:trends}, we conclude by discussing general trends, open problems, and future directions.